Robert-van-Engelen/tinylisp/GC/README.md

 | tinylisp-extras-expand-ms | mark-sweep mode `MS=2` | 65536 |   28 ms |     94 |

 Note that `MS=1` effectively cuts memory size in half, not surprisingly.
-It suffers some out-of-control behavior at 2048 and 4096 cells of memory.
-As `MS=2` is recommended, at `N=8192` the performance of 33 ms is slightly better than the reference count tinylisp-extras-expand-gc.
-Adding more cell memory can bring this down to 28 ms.  However, the performance of mark-sweep with different cell memory size is highly application dependent.
+It suffers some out-of-control behavior at 2048 and 4096 memory sizes.

+`MS=2` is recommended where at `N=8192` the performance of 33 ms is slightly better than the 35 ms that reference count tinylisp-extras-expand-gc takes to solve 8-queens.
+Adding more cell memory can bring 33 ms down to 28 ms.
+However, the performance of mark-sweep with different cell memory sizes is application dependent.
 One benchmark does not provide sufficient performance testing coverage.

-By comparison, [SBCL](https://www.sbcl.org) is a high-performance Common Lisp implementation that internally compiles Common Lisp programs to machine code to run.
+Let's compare this to [SBCL](https://www.sbcl.org) which is a high-performance Common Lisp implementation that internally compiles Common Lisp programs to machine code to run.
 It runs 8-queens in 6 ms.  However, Common Lisp (compiled or not) is not as flexible as tinylisp in which code and data are truly the same.
 The dot operator is supported by tinylisp as should be and there is no need for ugly `funcall` and other unnecessary additions.

 Perhaps I will build a compiler for tinylisp.
 The fastest way to run tinylisp programs is to generate C code that is highly optimizable by a C compiler.